It’s important to have a will because this document specifies how money and property will be distributed after death.

 Susan prevented the adult children from entering the home, afraid they’ll remove belongings under dispute.
 She claimed the day after Mr. Williams’ passing numerous paintings disappeared when the children collected things they assumed were left for them.
 The children dispute that, explaining that they’ve been shut out of that house since Mr. Williams’ death and they’ve not been able to collect items left for them.

-Will: Make it Clear
+Make Intentions Clear

 Wills may include what are called specific bequests, which identify defined items and designate the selected beneficiary.
 Your great grandmother’s diamond ring can be designated to niece Mary.
 A stamp collection can be left to son Larry.
 Once I prepared a will in which we included photographs of antiques, each designated to a particular person.